Angelina Jolie Is Not Trying To Date Channing Tatum, Despite Tabloid Claim [Debunked]

 — Harper's Bazaar (@harpersbazaarus) April 17, 2018

-An even less credible story appeared in Australian tabloid, NW, which claimed that Angelina wanted to knab Chris Hemsworth from his wife because she has a crush on him.
+An even less credible story appeared in Australian tabloid NW which claimed that Angelina wanted to nab Chris Hemsworth from his wife because she has a crush on him.
 Their alleged source said that Jolie wanted to cast Hemsworth alongside her in a film that would be like a reboot of Mr & Mrs. Smith.
-But Gossip Cop debunked that story as well.
+Gossip Cop debunked that story as well.

 Jenna Dewan posts a lingerie-clad pic to Instagram — and Channing Tatum "likes" it. https://t.co/mdjP9iiOLA pic.twitter.com/8AD9LidVZm